 Partridge Cochins are eye-catching birds.
 They are also one of the sweetest breeds of chicken and make fantastic pets.

-Production: All Cochins are massive in size, and hens are often excellent layers for short periods of time.
+Production: All Cochins are massive in size, and hens are often excellent layers for short periods.
 Most people who keep Cochins do so because they make great pets.

 History: Partridge Cochins were among the first varieties of Cochins to be included in the American Poultry Association's Standard of Perfection, in 1874, along with the Buff, White, and Black varieties.

 The word "partridge" refers to the color pattern, which is complex and beautiful.
-These animals are striking for their size, the fluffiness and quantity of their feathers, the fact that not only their legs but even their toes are feathered, and for their docility.
-Only a two foot tall fence is necessary to contain them because they do not fly and have no desire to escape.
+These animals are striking for their size, the fluffiness and quantity of their feathers, the fact that not only their legs but even their toes are feathered, and their docility.
+Only a two-foot-tall fence is necessary to contain them because they do not fly and have no desire to escape.